MCUdude/MajorCore/avr/libraries/EEPROM/README.md

 ## **EEPROM Library V2.0** for Arduino
-## This version is modified for compatibility with the "8051core"
+## This version is modified for compatibility with the "MajorCore"

 **Written by:** _Christopher Andrews_.